oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     ...
 ]]
 ```
-* FieldType MUST be a Simple type, ArrayOf, MapOf, or a Defined type.
 * FieldID and FieldName values MUST be unique within a type definition.
 * If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.

-If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
+* If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
+* FieldType MUST be a Simple type, ArrayOf, MapOf, or a Defined type.

+Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#311-type-definition-within-fields)).

 ### 3.1.1 Naming Requirements
 JADN does not restrict the syntax of TypeName and FieldName, but naming requirements can aid readability of specifications